danmayer/coverband/README.md

 ### Solving: stack level too deep errors

 If you start seeing SystemStackError: stack level too deep errors from background jobs after installing Coverband, this means there is another patch for ResqueWorker that conflicts with Coverband's patch in your application.
-To fix this, change coverband gem line in your Gemfile to the following:
+To fix this, change Coverband gem line in your Gemfile to the following:

 ```
 gem 'coverband', require: ['alternative_coverband_patch', 'coverband']